nathgilson/Google-Workspace-Addon-Boilerplate/readme.md

 ### The included sample app

-Todo
+The sample app is inspired from Google's quickstart: [Cats Google Workspace Add-on](https://developers.google.com/workspace/add-ons/cats-quickstart)

 ### Typescript

-This project now supports typescript!
+This project supports typescript.

 To use, simply use a typescript extension in the code (.ts), and your typescript file will compile to the proper format.